Morse-Bott inequalities, Topology Change and Cobordisms to Nothing: Some more physical examples

 While for simplicity we have considered only the dynamics of the $U(1)$ 1-form fields obtained from the integration of the $B_2$ field with one leg on the internal dimensions, analogous arguments could be done about 1- or 3-forms from doing the same with the $C_2$ and $C_4$ fields, respectively.
 Through each topology change, similar scenarios of massing-up/confining would arise.

-\end{itemize} In any case, we find that after any of the $g$ or $g+1$ necessary topology changes in the bordism from Type IIB string theory on $\Sigma_g$ to nothing, the vacuum energy lowers and the rank of the gauge group becomes smaller, with the different changes being energetically favored.
+\end{itemize} Summing up, we find that after any of the $g$ or $g+1$ necessary topology changes in the bordism from Type IIB string theory on $\Sigma_g$ to nothing, the vacuum energy lowers and the rank of the gauge group becomes smaller, with the different changes being energetically favored.

 Before finishing this example, we briefly comment on the EotW brane picture of the above topology changes.
 These can be associated to global volume changing, parameterized by a canonically normalized volume modulus $\hat{\mathcal{V}}=\sqrt{2/3}\log\frac{\mathcal{V}}{\mathcal{V}_0}$, the canonically normalized 10d dilaton $\hat{\Phi}=\frac{1}{\sqrt{2}}\Phi$ appearing in the flux term, and the complex structure moduli, from which only the imaginary part of that corresponding to the shrinking cycle is of interest to us, $\hat{\tau}_2=\frac{1}{\sqrt{2}}\log\tau_2$, where we have taken the factorization limit, see \eqref{e. complex structure} in Appendix \ref{app:RiemannianSurfaces}.
 This allows us to approximate the scaling of the potential \eqref{e.
 IIb potential} as